Learn about Ontario’s electricity system. Find out how you consume energy, ways to save energy and where your energy comes from.

 Electricity is measured in units called kilowatt-hours, or kWh.
 The number of kWh you are charged for is determined by your personal usage as read by your electricity meter.

 The total amount on your electricity bill comes from 4 costs: your Electricity Use, Delivery, Regulatory, and Debt Retirement charges.

-- How to save money with the time-of-use clock or 10 Smart Meter Lane
+- Save money with smart meters and the time-of-use clock and calculate how much at 10 Smart Meter Lane

 - About your utility bill with a Bill Calculator from the Ontario Energy Board